Mobile games in the Resident Evil series: Resident Evil Outbreak Survive

-Resident Evil: Survival Unit
+Resident Evil Survival Unit

-Resident Evil: Survival Unit is an upcoming real-time strategy mobile game developed by JoyCity Corporation in collaboration with Capcom.
-The title was announced in July 2025 and is planned for release on iOS and Android platforms.
+Resident Evil Survival Unit is a free-to-play real-time strategy mobile game developed by JoyCity Corporation in collaboration with Capcom.
+The title was announced in July 2025 and was released for iOS and Android platforms on 18 November 2025.

 The game is described as a tactical real-time strategy title set in the Resident Evil universe.
 According to early announcements, it takes place prior to the events of Resident Evil 4 and focuses on squad-based operations involving S.T.A.R.S. operatives in locations near Raccoon City.
 The game is being designed to incorporate characters and settings from earlier entries in the series.

-Resident Evil: Survival Unit is expected to launch globally, including in Japan, South Korea, North America, Europe, and other regions.
-A digital showcase presenting additional information was scheduled for July 10, 2025.
+Resident Evil Survival Unit was launched globally on 18 November 2025, including in Japan, South Korea, North America, Europe, and other regions, following a digital showcase presenting additional information on 10 July 2025.
+In the weeks after release, specialist gaming media reported that the game surpassed two million downloads within its first ten days and described its debut as a major success on mobile platforms.

+As a live-service free-to-play title, Resident Evil Survival Unit features in-app purchases, recurring limited-time events, login bonuses and promotional codes that grant in-game items and resources.
+Community-run databases and guides compile lists of these promotional codes and provide basic advice for players seeking to progress primarily through a free-to-play approach.